-Stewarts Law asked Giving Evidence to review its charitable giving, which is done through The Stewart’s Law Foundation.
+Stewarts, a London law firm, asked Giving Evidence to review its charitable giving, which is done through The Stewart’s Foundation.

 What we did:

 Giving Evidence reviewed the foundation’s recent grants and documentation including grant agreements, as well as interviewing each of the law firm’s partners.
 We learned that the purpose of the foundation is to make a significant social impact, to reflect the increased diversity of the firm’s activities, and to contribute to a sense of pride and cohesion throughout the firm and to its overall brand identity.

 Based on our findings and knowledge of the social and philanthropic sectors we drafted a vision and set of values suggesting direction as well as structure for the grant-making.
 We introduced the UN’s Sustainable Development Goals as a framework to help choose between the diverse causes supported by the partners.
 We recommended a new structure for the foundation, and suggested clear next steps for the trustees.